 - a clinical assessment of the level and nature of mental health concerns in the immigration detention estate.

 - a time limit for detention, starting at 28 days.

 At this market stall, we will be collecting signatures to ask Amber Rudd to implement the recommendations in the Shaw report in full and without delay.
 At approximately 1pm, we will also be reading out personal stories by women who have been detained at Yarl's Wood and hear from someone who has been briefly held at Yarl's Wood herself and now visits detainees through the Yarl's Befrienders.
 Daniel Zeichner, MP for Cambridge, will also join us to give his support for the petition.

-Stop Torture/Truth for Giulio Regeni campaign - At 1:30 PM, Lewis Herbert, the leader of the City Council, along with MP Daniel Zeichner will show support for the Truth for Guilio Regeni campaign.
+Stop Torture/Truth for Giulio Regeni campaign - After story reading at 1 PM, Lewis Herbert, the leader of the City Council, Alex Mayer MEP, along with MP Daniel Zeichner will show support for the Truth for Guilio Regeni campaign.
 Along with other AI Cambridge city members and Cambridge UCU, they will hold banners and leaflets highlighting the case.